 - Add maple syrup, strawberry coconut milk, vanilla & egg to butter mixture and mix till well combined.

 - Add flour mixture to liquid & mix until all ingredients are combined, batter will be thick which is perfect for filling your donut maker or tray.
+If adding freeze dried strawberries, stir them in now til well incorporated.

 - We use a plastic bag with the tip cut off to pipe our batter into our donut maker, you can also use a pastry bag…whichever method, fill with batter and prep your donut maker or donut pan and bake according to manufacturers instructions.